Rainforest Fun (duration: 75 minutes – with live animal presentation / 45 minutes – without live animals. Please specify which on booking form.)

 Natural Art (duration: 1 hour)

-This session will encourage your pupils to create natural pieces of artwork in the style of Andy Goldsworthy.
-We will give you plenty of ideas before venturing out to create your own natural masterpieces in our outdoor ‘gallery’ so don’t forget your camera!
-Finish the session by making a natural postcard to take home as a memento of your visit to the beautiful gardens.
+We will encourage your pupils to create natural pieces of artwork in the style of Andy Goldsworthy.
+We will give you plenty of ideas before venturing out to create your own natural masterpieces in our outdoor ‘gallery’, so don’t forget your camera!
+Finish the session by making a natural postcard to take home as a memento of your visit to the beautiful Gardens.
 Outdoor session.

 Food Chains (duration: 1 hour)

-Understand that all organisms within a habitat interact with each other and their relevance in food chains.
-Can your pupils organise themselves into a food chain?
-What is a food web and can we make one?
-Take a walk around the Gardens to find evidence of food chains including plants, herbivores and carnivores and discover how energy is lost along the way in a fun outdoor watery game!
+Understand that all organisms within a habitat interact with each other and have relevance in food chains.
+Can your pupils organise a food chain?
+What is a food web and can we make a group web?
+We utilise relevant terminology and discover how energy is lost between trophic levels in a fun outdoor watery game (pupils playing this game may get wet)!
 Indoor & Outdoor session.

 Give your pupils the opportunity to compare two different habitats.
 Half of your class will have a go at pond-dipping to discover what monsters live in the watery depths whilst the other half will explore the Gardens for land minibeasts, before swapping over half-way through the session.
 Outdoor session.